Skip to Main Content

 Course Description

 This course introduces student to the mathematical tools of logic and induction, and to the basic definitions and theorems concerning relations, functions, and sets.
 Later courses in the computer science curriculum build on the mathematical foundations covered here.
 Particular emphasis is placed on inductive definitions and proofs, with application to problems in computer science.
-Special topics such as proofs of partial program correctness, finite state automata and modula arithmetic will be discussed.
+Special topics such as finite state automata and modular arithmetic will be discussed.
 The course covers 6 major topics.
 The order of the coverage may vary based on instructor preference.
-Please refer to canvas course page for more details.
+Please refer to individual professor’s canvas course page for more details.

 Course Topics